Kishoran02/Bank_Customer_Churn_Prediction/README.md

 ## Modeling

-Various machine learning models are applied and compared, including:
+A machine learning model is applied such as:

 - Logistic Regression
-- Random Forest
-- Gradient Boosting

 ## Evaluation